I never got around to making a New Year's resolution this year. I got cancer instead.

 I immediately judged the man on TV and told myself I would never do anything like that.
 I would rather die than buy a potentially murdered political prisoner's liver from the Chinese.

-But this man was much farther down the cancer road than I am.
+But this man was much further down the cancer road than I am.
 And he had a wife and two very young children.
 I'm not married, and I don't have children.
 But if I did, could I look them in the eye and choose death?

 Ethics are easy when somebody else is making the choice.